FHIR-Tech/FHIRAI/docs/cursor-agent/workflows/CODE_PATTERNS.md

 4. **Follow Template**: Respect the existing Clean Architecture structure
 5. **Test Thoroughly**: Always include unit and integration tests
 6. **Document Changes**: Update documentation when adding new patterns
+7. **Monitor Performance**: Use performance behaviours for slow request detection
+8. **Implement Caching**: Use caching for frequently accessed data
+9. **Handle Errors Gracefully**: Use Result pattern for consistent error handling
+10. **Secure Your APIs**: Implement proper authorization and validation